 However, it must be noted that even though much of the discussions around infertility tend to be centred on women, it is estimated that of the 1 in 7 couples who struggle with infertility, 50% to 60% are actually attributed solely or in part to the man – something that should not be overlooked.

-If a man has a low sperm count, the chances of one of his sperm fertilising an egg decreases drastically.
-According to the World Health Organisation, a healthy man’s semen should contain a minimum of 15 million sperms per millilitre.
+If a man has a low sperm count, the chances of one of his sperm fertilising an egg decrease drastically.
+According to the World Health Organisation, a healthy man’s semen should contain a minimum of 15 million sperm per millilitre.
 The normal volume of ejaculate should also be at least 1.5 millilitres.

 Sperm quality is determined by morphology (size and shape), motility, and genetic material.
 Abnormally shaped sperm may fail to penetrate an egg, while good motility (to swim well) is necessary for reaching the egg.
 Healthy genetic material is also crucial, as high DNA fragmentation reduces the chances of conception.